 With a CRM, your clients can sign contracts electronically.
 No excuses or delays!
 You can also send feedback forms and questionnaires that are super easy for clients to fill out.
 They’re even mobile-friendly forms for those extra busy clients who reply on the fly.
 All of this information is typically stored with the project, so you can quickly organize and refer to all the information you need to do your job.

-You can also send payment reminders through a CRM, so you don’t have to worry about doing it yourself.
+You can also send payment reminders, so you don’t have to worry about doing it yourself.
 Depending on the CRM you choose, this can probably be automated, so you don’t have to think about it at all once it’s set up.

 Project management features

-Most CRM software and systems include some sort of project management features, which help small businesses keep track of clients, projects, and individual tasks.
+Most options include some sort of project management features, which help small businesses keep track of clients, projects, and individual tasks.
 As the business owner, you will always know what’s going on.

 Honestly, the sooner the better.
 Sure, it’s possible to run your business without a CRM.
 But do you really want to?